Charlotte Smithson is an artist living and working in Manchester, UK.

 Smithson is interested in concepts of circularity and connection, which is reflected in her systems of making.
 Her circular and sustainable approach ensures component parts are reused, recycled, repaired, preserved or returned to the Earth as nourishment for soil, through composting.

-Her social practice invites communities and groups to connect with nature through creativity.
-Charlotte leads creative wellbeing workshops and collaborative co-design projects - her areas of interest include creative recovery, circular and sustainable design methodologies, and biomimicry.
+Her social practice invites communities and groups to connect with nature through creativity and mindfulness.
+Charlotte leads creative wellbeing workshops and collaborative co-design projects - her areas of interest include creative recovery, circular and sustainable design methodologies, and restoring balance in our wellbeing.

 Charlotte Smithson fitting an installation